pparent76/Omb-debstrap/README.md

 Then you can access the web interface at the address http://localhost:8085/

 Only use this for testing, not in production.
-It is not garanteed to have optimal security.
+There is no guaranty to have optimal security.
-For exemple iptables blocking everyhting but tor and local network do not work on docker for now.
+For example iptables blocking everything but tor and local network do not work on docker for now.
 This will most probably trigger data leaks.